siyuan-xing/SREINet/README.md

 ## 📖 Overview

 SREINet (Sparse Regression Embedded Interpretable Network) is a machine-learning framework that is designed for learning governing equations of high-dimensional dynamical systems.
-This framework addresses the fundamental challenge of the "curse of dimensionality" that plagues existing approaches like sparse optimization, symbolic regression, and Kolmogorov-Arnold networks.
+This framework addresses the fundamental challenge of the "curse of dimensionality" that constrains existing approaches like sparse optimization, symbolic regression, and Kolmogorov-Arnold networks.

-### Key Innovation

-SREINet integrates an interpretable neural network incorporating the matrix formulation of sparse regression with a specially designed sparsity-promoting pruning scheme.
-The framework reduces computational complexity of matrix-formulation from $O[m(n+p)!/(n!p!)]$ to $O(m_bpn²)$, where $m$ is the number of data points, $m_b$ is the mini-batch size, $p$ is the order of nonlinearity, and $n$ is the system dimension.

 ### Main Contributions

-- **Scalability**: Capable of accurately finding governing equations of spatiotemporal systems of more than 100 dimensions with a personal laptop and potentially over 1000 dimensions with cloud computing
-- **Extrapolation**: Generates correct coherent structures from untrained data
-- **Robustness**: Maintains high accuracy against intermittent noise and incomplete data
-- **Interpretability**: Direct recovery of governing equations through forward propagation
-- **Efficiency**: Consistent computational cost as data volume increases

-## 🏗️ Network Architecture

-SREINet employs an interpretable neural network architecture that combines:

-1. **Matrix Formulation of Sparse Regression**: Incorporates sparse regression principles directly into the network structure
-2. **Sparsity-Promoting Pruning**: S-shaped periodic pruning schedule for computational efficiency
-3. **Interpretable Structure**: Direct mapping from network weights to governing equations
-4. **Dimensionality Reduction**: Reduces space complexity from O[m(n+p)!/(n!p!)] to O(mpn²)
+SREINet is a neuro-symbolic framework designed to recover explicit governing equations of nonlinear dynamical systems.
+By replacing standard activation functions with a set of atomic basis functions and eliminating recursive composition, the network's forward pass essentially performs symbolic construction.
+It assembles multivariate library functions through a structured sequence of additions and multiplications, allowing the output to directly represent the system’s vector field.
+When combined with a specialized S-shaped periodic pruning strategy, SREINet can achieve exact recovery of the underlying governing equations.

 ### Network Structure

 ### Figure 1: Schematic illustration of the structure of SREINet and the process of using it to discover governing equations.

 ![Figure 1](figs/Figure_11.png)

-**Key Features**:

-- No composition of activation functions
-- Explicit form can be written as sum of all combinations up to $p$th order
-- Direct interpretability through forward propagation

 ### Figure 2: Performance Comparison